Job Title: Food and Nutrition Services (FNS) Specialist

 KNOWLEDGE, SKILLS & ABILITIES

-• Knowledge related to nutrition/wellness, finance/operations, team development, marketing/grants, quality assurance, and/or school support
+• Knowledge related to nutrition/wellness, finance, team development, quality assurance, and/or culinary operations

 • Ability to work collaboratively with others and facilitate groups to consensus